Suvendu Adhikari: Electoral history

-Policy stance and achievements
+Political stances

-Stance on infiltration, CAA, and minority outreach
+Immigration and the CAA

-Suvendu Adhikari has advocated for stricter measures against illegal infiltration in West Bengal and has emphasised the distinction between Indian Muslims and foreign infiltrators, such as Rohingya Muslims.
-On 25 October 2025, he stated that the Bharatiya Janata Party (BJP) is not against Indian Muslims; their target is Rohingya infiltrators, and he accused the Trinamool Congress (TMC) government of assisting in their settlement with fake documents.
-He claimed that the TMC's policy has facilitated the inclusion of such infiltrators in the voter lists, and based on the proportion of 30 lakh fake voters identified in Bihar, he claimed that there are up to 90 lakh fake voters in Bengal.
+Suvendu Adhikari has advocated for stricter measures against illegal immigration in West Bengal.
+On 25 October 2025, he claimed that the Bharatiya Janata Party (BJP) was not against Indian Muslims; rather, they wished to deport Rohingya Muslim refugees, whom he called "infiltrators".
+He has accused the Trinamool Congress (TMC) government of assisting in the settlement of these refugees using fake documents and facilitating their inclusion in voter lists.
+He claimed that there were 90 lakh "fake voters" in Bengal.